Flegatonte/temporal-gait-analysis/README.md

 In this project, **raw videos are not used**.
 Instead, we assume that silhouette frames have already been extracted and organised as temporal image sequences.

+You can download the preprocessed dataset here: https://www.kaggle.com/datasets/trnquanghuyn/casia-b

 ### Expected directory structure

 <DATA_ROOT>/